riverscuomo/spotkin_server/README.md

 ## Running

-Once you have completed all the installation steps, run Spotnik script by running `py -m spotnik`.
+Once you have completed all the installation steps, run spotkin script by running `py -m spotkin`.

 ## Contributing
 Feel free to make pull requests for any changes you'd like to see.

-see [discussions](https://github.com/riverscuomo/spotnik/discussions/11) for some ideas.
+see [discussions](https://github.com/riverscuomo/spotkin/discussions/11) for some ideas.